Fasayil: Land confiscation and house demolishions

 In 2006, Israeli authorities demolished 15 shelters in Fasayil al-Wusta, and in 2008 an additional 6 were demolished.
 Fasayil gained international attention when in 2007 the Israel Defense Forces planned on demolishing the village's primary school.
 Since Fasayil al-Wusta is located in Area C of the West Bank, Israel has complete control over that part of the village, and granting building permits are authorized by them; the school was built without a permit.
 Residents often complain about the rarity of Israel permitting construction in Fasayil al-Wusta.

+In June 2026, Israeli settlers from Petza'el seized a Palestinian-owned spring and destroyed the water irrigation system for surrounding agriculture.
+The water was then diverted into development and restoration of Herod's Pool.
+Despite land documents acknowledged by the Israeli Civil Administration of Palestinian ownership, finance minister Bezalel Smotrich announced an investment of 3 million shekels into the pool's development.

 Demographics

 In the tables of the 1931 census, the population of Fasayil was included with that of Aqraba, as it also was in the 1945 statistics.
 The Jordanian census of 1961 recorded 318 residents.

-In a census conducted by Israel after it occupied the West Bank in the 1967 Six-day War, Fasayil was reported to have 422 residents in 92 households, including 257 persons in 53 households whose head was a refugee from Israeli territory.
+In a census conducted by Israel after it occupied the West Bank in the 1967 Six-Day War, Fasayil was reported to have 422 residents in 92 households, including 257 persons in 53 households whose head was a refugee from Israeli territory.

 According to a census taken by the Palestinian Central Bureau of Statistics, Fasayil had a population of 648 in 1997, of which 31% were refugees fleeing other parts of the West Bank in the 1967 Six-Day War.
 The gender make-up was approximately 50% male and 50% female.

 There were 1,078 inhabitants and 214 buildings in the 2007 census.